What’s next? Senate GOP scrambles after health care flop

 WASHINGTON (AP) - Now what?

-Senate Republicans were scrambling to pick up the pieces Tuesday after their attempt to repeal and replace the Obama-era health care law collapsed a second time.
+Senate Republicans are scrambling to pick up the pieces after their attempt to repeal and replace the Obama-era health care law collapsed a second time.

-After working for months on a new health package, Senate Majority Leader Mitch McConnell, R-Ky., announced Tuesday that the Senate would vote to simply repeal Obama’s health care law “sometime in the near future.”
+After working for months on a new health package, Senate Majority Leader Mitch McConnell, R-Ky., announced Tuesday that the Senate would vote to move ahead on a straight-up repeal early next week, at the request of President Donald Trump, Vice President Mike Pence and other Republicans.

 McConnell noted that a Republican-led Congress voted to repeal the law in 2015.
 But President Barack Obama was in the White House at the time, so Republicans knew he would he would veto the measure.